DAVIS FOOD COOPERATIVE, INC.

 BOARD OF DIRECTORS

-The regular monthly meeting was called to order at 7:00 pm at the Davis Food Co-op Teaching Kitchen Conference Room, 537 G Street, Davis, California, by Zoë Plakias
+The special meeting was called to order by Janie Booth at 7:06 pm at the Davis Food Co-op Teaching Kitchen, 537 G Street, Davis, California.

 The Secretary determined that notice of the meeting was duly provided as required by Bylaw Art.
 VIII §6(C), and that a quorum of Directors was present under Art.
 VIII §6(B).